MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_partial_resource_descriptor.md

 Drivers for Windows Vista and later versions of the Windows operating system can use <a href="..\wdm\nf-wdm-rtlcmdecodememioresource.md">RtlCmDecodeMemIoResource</a> and <a href="..\wdm\nf-wdm-rtlcmencodememioresource.md">RtlCmEncodeMemIoResource</a> to read and update the <b>u.Port</b> member, rather than updating it directly.

+#### Port.Start

+For raw resources: Specifies the bus-relative physical address of the lowest of a range of contiguous I/O port addresses allocated to the device.

+For translated resources: Specifies the system physical address of the lowest of a range of contiguous I/O port addresses allocated to the device.

+For more information about raw and translated resources, see Remarks.

+#### Port.Length

+The length, in bytes, of the range of allocated I/O port addresses.

 ### -field u.Port.Start

 For raw resources: Specifies the bus-relative physical address of the lowest of a range of contiguous I/O port addresses allocated to the device.